Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/5-Storing data with pandas.md

 ```python
 print(num_series[0]) # outputs : 1
 ```
- Unlike Python lists, you can control the index/label of the elements in a series.
+ Unlike Python lists, you can control the index/label of the elements in a series:
 ```python
 num_series = pd.Series([1,2,3,4],['One','Two','Three','Four'])
 print(num_series) # outputs :